Nicole currently lives and works in San Francisco, California.

-Nicole is a visual artist and painter exploring relationships and dichotomies through her large scale collages, murals, and installations.
+Nicole explores relationships and dichotomies through her large scale collages, murals, and installations.
 She earned her BFA in painting and illustration at the Maryland Institute College of Art in Baltimore, MD.
 She has been an artist-in-residence at the Vermont Studio Center, Proyecto 'ACE (Argentina), and Creative Paradox (Maryland).
 Her work has been exhibited in California, New York, and Maryland.
 She received early recognitions from the National Foundation for Advancement in the Arts and Marie Walsh Sharpe Art Foundation.
 After relocating to San Francisco in 2017, she became the recipient of the Mark M. Glickman and Lanette M. McClure Artist Award for emerging artists creating innovative work in California.
-She also co-hosts a podcast interviewing artists about their professional practices called Beyond the Studio, which received an Alternative Exposure grant in 2017 from Southern Exposure.
+She co-hosts a podcast that interviews artists about their professional practices called Beyond the Studio, which received an Alternative Exposure grant in 2017 from Southern Exposure.

 see more on Instagram @nicolemariemueller